 - 1. Read the example scenario overleaf. - 2.
 Complete the patients record using the SOAP model.
 Think about how to keep this brief but ensure that it is thorough.
 To do this underline the elements that make up the patient consultation.
-For example, determining family history. - 3.
+For example, determining family history.
+Possible answers at bottom of the page. - 3.
 Consider and complete the following questions: